DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/fundamentals/keys.md

 ## Disabling automatic key management
+Automatic key management is enabled by default.
+If you want to explicitly set a static key, or you have a license that does not include that feature (e.g. the Starter SKU), you need to disable key management.

 The automatic key management feature can be disabled by setting the *Enabled* flag to *false* on the the [*IdentityServerOptions*]({{< ref "/reference/options#key-management" >}}), e.g.:

 ```cs